Disclosure

 Is Torrenting in Germany with a Free VPN Possible?

-Besides that, free VPNs have other annoying issues:
+Free VPNs also have other issues:

 • They’re extremely slow.
 On average, we have 50-60% slower speeds with free torrenting VPNs than with paid VPNs.